Daffy – The Commando: Telephone booth scene

 A gag where Daffy is on a pay phone as Von Vultur is trying to get into the booth has Daffy speaking to him in semi-correct German, while holding cue card–like signs with the dialogue translated for the audience (a classic example of "breaking the fourth wall").
 In many public domain prints, the signs are illegible, but read as follows:

 Daffy 1: "Kannst du nicht sehen, diese Telefon ist busy?
 Bleiben Sie ruhig!" ("Can you not see this telephone is busy?
 Stay calm!")

 Sign 1: ENGLISH TRANSLATION: "Can't you see this telephone is busy?
 Wait your turn!"

 Daffy 2: "Bitte, mein Herr, haben Sie ein Fünf-Pfennig-Stück?" ("Please, sir, have you a five pfennig coin?")
 "Danke schön." ("Thank you very much.")

 Sign 2: "Got a nickel, bud?"

 Daffy 3: "It's all yours, Von Limburger!"

 Sign 3: GERMAN TRANSLATION: "Ich bin fertig mit der Telefon, Herr Von Limburger." ("I'm done with the telephone, Mr. Von Limburger.")

 When Von Vultur enters the phone booth, he attempts to contact Schultz, but instead gets an operator, replying: "Ist dat you, Myrt?"
 This is a reference to the American radio comedy series Fibber McGee and Molly, which was popular at the time.
 Myrtle was the never-heard switchboard operator in the show ("Is that you, Myrt?" was a popular catchphrase in it that referred to her).

 Home media

 This short is in the public domain due to United Artists (successor-in-interest to Associated Artists Productions) neglecting to renew the copyright in time.
-It was also featured in Bugs & Daffy: The Wartime Cartoons (1989) (MGM/UA), and then on the Looney Tunes Golden Collection: Volume 6.
-An episode of Futurama titled "When Aliens Attack" uses a short clip in the screen gag on the opening sequence.
+It was also featured in Bugs & Daffy: The Wartime Cartoons (1989) (MGM/UA), and then on the Looney Tunes Golden Collection: Volume 6, and later on the Looney Tunes Collector's Vault: Volume 3.